James Metzger: Hofstra University

-Metzger is a frequent contributor to the educational and athletic programs at Hofstra University in Hempstead, New York.

-During 2012 Metzger donated $1.5 million, the largest gift ever received by Hofstra Athletics.
-Hofstra named The James C. Metzger Fund for Capital Improvements and The James C. Metzger Hofstra Lacrosse Endowment in his honor in appreciation of the gift.
+Metzger is a contributor to the educational and athletic programs at Hofstra University.
+During 2012, Metzger donated $1.5 million, the largest gift ever received by Hofstra Athletics.
+Hofstra named The James C. Metzger Fund for a capital improvement plan and endowments and The James C. Metzger Hofstra Lacrosse Endowment in his honor in appreciation of the gift.

 Hofstra dedicated James C. Metzger Hall on April 7, 2015.
-Located on the west side of Shuart Stadium on the Hofstra campus, Metzger Hall includes The Fried Center (second floor), stadium suites (third floor) and the stadium press box (fourth floor).
+Located on the west side of James M. Shuart Stadium on the Hofstra campus, Metzger Hall includes The Fried Center (second floor), stadium suites (third floor) and the stadium press box (fourth floor).
 The Fried Center is the home for academic and career development pursuits and it also houses the Student-Athlete Advisory Committee (SAAC) and the Athletic Department's community service program.

 Metzger received the Hofstra Alumnus of the Year Award during 2016.
-The previous year, he was inducted into the Hofstra Athletics Hall of Fame.
+When The Hofstra University Athletic Hall of Fame inducted Metzger during 2015, he joined two fellow members, United States Intercollegiate Lacrosse Association (USILA) All-Americans Doug Shanahan and Jerry Simandl, as the only Hofstra men's lacrosse athletes to be honored with a retired number.

 During 2012, Metzger received Hofstra University's Alumni Achievement Award, a recognition presented to alumni who have distinguished themselves in their chosen fields of endeavor and/or demonstrated outstanding service to the university.
 A year earlier, he received Hofstra's Joseph M. Margiotta Distinguished Service Award.
 Named for a Hofstra student-athlete and supporter of the university, the award is presented in recognition of extraordinary dedication, generosity and service to the Hofstra Pride Club and Hofstra athletics.

+During 2020, Metzger was honored, along with three other individuals, with a bronze bust on stadium grounds.
+Also honored with busts were Hofstra luminaries James M. Shuart, former president of Hofstra University; Joseph M. Margiotta, former Hofstra football player and Hofstra Pride Club president, who also served in the New York State Assembly; and Howdy Myers, former Hofstra Pride athletic director, football coach and lacrosse coach.
+Myers also coached football and lacrosse at Johns Hopkins University and is a member of the National Lacrosse Hall of Fame.